 A graduate student entering the department will probably note first that the moderate size of the student body and the relatively large size of the faculty has created an informal and mutually supportive scholarly community.
 Each entering student is assigned a faculty advisor but is encouraged to seek advice from other teachers and ultimately to choose a thesis advisor on the basis of individual interest.
 Ultimately, all students work with a committee of selected advisors.
 And because classes include students at all stages of their graduate careers, beginning students quickly meet advanced students and learn to benefit from their experience.

 It is wise to begin planning for graduate study at least a year before one's intended date of entry.
-Initial inquiries in the spring, summer, or early fall entrant, bring information in time to take the Graduate Record Examinations in October and to have scores forwarded to chosen universities well in advance of the December 15th deadline for applications (scores from the December test rarely arrive in time).
+Initial inquiries in the spring, summer, or early fall entrant, bring information in time to take the Graduate Record Examinations in October and to have scores forwarded to chosen universities well in advance of the December 15 deadline for PhD applications (scores from the December test rarely arrive in time) and May 1 for MA applications.
 Requests for transcripts and letters of reference should also be made early to allow time for confirmation from the Department and for follow-up if necessary.
 Notice of admission and awards of financial aid are made once each year, in spring, for the coming full academic term.
 The Department will notify applicants of missing elements of their application files, but responsibility for submitting a complete application eligible for review rests with the applicant.
 For additional information, see Application Procedure.

 Housing and The Student Body